jafudi/flexpair-website/index.md

 - Made by neurodiverse people for neurodiverse people
 - there is many top talented neurodiverse people out there
 - flexible work location
+- we are many - unfortunately: that is true for the mentally ill

 ## Personal boundaries and data protection
 - Flexpair deliberately does not offer video conferencing.
 Because remote work should not feel like being a lone wolf in one moment and like Big Brother in the next.